The Critical Beta-splitting Random Tree II: Overview and Open Problems: Abstract

+(i) There is a CLT for leaf heights, and the analytic proofs can be extended to provide surprisingly precise analysis of other height-related aspects.

+(ii) There is an explicit description of the limit {\em fringe distribution} relative to a random leaf, whose graphical representation is essentially the format of the cladogram representation of biological phylogenies.

-In the critical beta-splitting model of a random $n$-leaf rooted tree, clades are recursively split into sub-clades, and a clade of $m$ leaves is split into sub-clades containing $i$ and $m-i$ leaves with probabilities $\propto 1/(i(m-i))$.
-This article provides an extensive overview of structure theory and explicit quantitative aspects.
-There is a canonical embedding into a continuous-time model, that is a random tree CTCS(n) on $n$ leaves with real-valued edge lengths, and this model turns out more convenient to study.
-We show that the family $(\mbox{CTCS}(n), n \ge 2)$ is consistent under a ``delete random leaf and prune" operation.
-That leads to an explicit inductive construction of $(\mbox{CTCS}(n), n \ge 2)$ as $n$ increases.
-An accompanying technical article \cite{beta1} studies in detail (with perhaps surprising precision) many distributions relating to the heights of leaves, via analytic methods.
-We give alternative probabilistic proofs for some such results, which provides an opportunity for a ``compare and contrast" discussion of the two methodologies.
-We prove existence of the limit {\em fringe distribution} relative to a random leaf, whose graphical representation is essentially the format of the cladogram representation of biological phylogenies.
-We describe informally the scaling limit process, as a process of splitting the continuous interval $(0,1)$.
-These topics are somewhat analogous to those topics which have been well studied in the context of the Brownian continuum random tree.
-Many open problems remain.
+(iii) There is a canonical embedding of the discrete model into a continuous-time model, that is a random tree $\CTCS(n)$ on $n$ leaves with real-valued edge lengths, and this model turns out more convenient to study.
+The family $(\CTCS(n), n \ge 2)$ is consistent under a ``delete random leaf and prune" operation.
+That leads to an explicit inductive construction of $(\CTCS(n), n \ge 2)$ as $n$ increases, and then to a limit structure $\CTCS(\infty)$ formalized via exchangeable partitions, in some ways analogous to the Brownian continuum random tree.